 - Your overall health condition

-What it is: When rectal cancer is contained in the rectum, surgery is the most common treatment.
-During rectal cancer surgery, a rectal cancer specialist removes the tumor by entering through the opening of the rectum or the abdomen.
+What it is: When cancer is contained in the rectum, surgery is the most common treatment.
+During surgery, a specialist removes the tumor by entering through the opening of the rectum or the abdomen.
 This may be performed as open surgery or a minimally invasive procedure, like robotic surgery, which results in fewer risks, less pain, and faster recovery than traditional surgery.

 Your surgery type will vary based on the stage and location of your tumor.